Status icon and messages

 Clicking or tapping the icon opens a context menu with the following options:

-# Sync log
+# Sync activity log

 The log categorizes messages into the following types: